 Coral has a symbiotic relationship with algae: coral provides a home and algae provides some of the coral's food through photosynthesis.
 However, rising water temperatures stress coral and cause them to essentially spit out the algae they normally live off of.

 Without their main source of food, the coral turns white (also known as “coral bleaching”) and is at risk of dying from starvation.
-Because coral reefs could be in danger of disappearing for good, research labs everywhere are in a race against time to come up with the best ways to save them from the effects of climate change.
+Because coral reefs could be in danger of disappearing for good, research labs all over the world are trying to come up with the best ways to save them from the effects of climate change.

 And the labs are pulling out every trick in the book, including gene editing, selective breeding, and exposure therapy.
 One particular method includes the creation of super-coral, if you will, where coral are genetically modified to be more resilient to heat.